Overview

 Mild cognitive impairment

-Someone with mild cognitive impairment (MCI) has a decline in memory or other thinking skills that is greater than usual for the person's age.
-But the decline doesn't prevent the person from functioning in social or work environments.
+Someone with mild cognitive impairment, also called MCI, has a bigger decline in memory or other thinking skills than is usual for the person's age.
+But the decline doesn't prevent the person from functioning at work or socially.

-However, people with MCI have a significant risk of developing dementia.
+However, people with MCI have a higher risk of getting dementia than are people who don't have mild cognitive impairment.
 When MCI affects mainly memory, the condition is more likely to progress to dementia due to Alzheimer's disease.
-A diagnosis of MCI offers people the chance to put a greater focus on healthy lifestyle changes and to come up with strategies to make up for memory loss.
-They also can schedule regular health care appointments to monitor symptoms.
+A diagnosis of MCI offers people the chance to focus on healthy lifestyle changes and to come up with strategies to make up for memory loss.
+They also can schedule regular healthcare appointments to monitor symptoms.

-Several large studies found that people age 50 years or older who had a traumatic brain injury (TBI) had an increased risk of dementia and Alzheimer's disease.
-The risk is even higher in people with more-severe and multiple TBIs.
-Some studies found that the risk may be greatest within the first six months to two years after the injury.
+Several large studies found that people age 50 or older who had a traumatic brain injury, also called TBI, had a higher risk of getting dementia and Alzheimer's disease.
+The risk is even higher in people with serious TBIs or multiple TBIs.

 Air pollution

 Studies in animals have found that air pollution particulates can speed the breakdown of the nervous system.
-And human studies have found that air pollution exposure — especially from traffic exhaust and burning wood — is linked to a greater dementia risk.
+Human studies have found that air pollution exposure — especially from traffic exhaust and burning wood — is linked to a higher risk of dementia.

 Drinking large amounts of alcohol has long been known to cause brain changes.
-Several large studies and reviews found that alcohol use disorders were linked to an increased risk of dementia — early-onset dementia in particular.
+Several large studies and reviews found that alcohol misuse is linked to a higher risk of dementia, especially early-onset dementia.

 Poor sleep patterns

-Research has shown that poor sleep patterns, such as trouble falling asleep or staying asleep, are linked to an increased risk of Alzheimer's disease.
+Research has shown that poor sleep patterns, such as trouble falling asleep or staying asleep, are linked to a raised risk of Alzheimer's disease.
+Sleep apnea also may raise the risk of dementia.

 Lifestyle and heart health

-Research has shown that the same risk factors associated with heart disease also may increase the risk of dementia.
-It's unclear if these factors increase risk of dementia by worsening Alzheimer's changes in the brain or by leading to brain vascular changes.
-They include:
+Research has shown that the same risk factors for heart disease also may increase the risk of dementia.
+It's not clear if these factors raise risk by worsening Alzheimer's changes in the brain or by leading to blood vessel changes in the brain.
+The factors include:

 - Lack of exercise.